yomr/command-found/README.md

       shuf -n 1 path/to/code_quotes
     }

 Make sure you have shuf/gshuf command.
 If you are on Mac OS X and you have coreutils installed, the shuf command will be available as `gshuf`.
-You could alias gsuf to shuf or replace shuf to gshuf in the above function.

 Get the `code_quotes` file and  set the correct path in `.zshrc` file.